open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ### How do I navigate the Dashboard?

 An example of the Manager Dashboard is shown below.
-The functionalities are defined for each element of the Dashboard.
+The functionality are defined for each element of the Dashboard.

 ![Planet User Dashboard](images/tg-dashboard.png)

-1. **My Home** directs the Learner to the main Dashboard page and provides easy access to most PLANET functionality.
+1. **My Home** directs the Learner to the main Dashboard page and provides easy access to most Planet functionality.

 2. **e-Readers** functionality is under construction.